gitkraken/vscode-gitlens/README.md

 # Interactive Code History

-It’s not always easy to identify who made specific changes, along with the reasons and timing behind them.
-GitLens simplifies this process by providing the context you need with tools like the Commit Graph, GitLens Inspect, Inline Blame, Hovers, and more.
-This allows you to quickly gain insights and interact with your repo’s history through intuitive visuals and actions.
+Understanding who made changes, when, and why can be challenging.
+GitLens simplifies this with tools like the Commit Graph, Inspect, Inline Blame, and Hovers, giving you clear context and insights.
+Quickly explore your repository's history with intuitive visuals and actionable tools.

 ## Blame, CodeLens, and Hovers